LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **Enabled**: if `true`, adds a stamp to all PDF documents after they are uploaded.
 The stamp contains information of where the document was created and where it's signatures can be validated.
 This is a recommended option if visual representation is disabled.

+* **AddSimplifiedManifest** (v1.10.1): if `true`, adds a simplified manifest as the last page of a document.
+It will also prevent document flows from beeing edited since the manifest will only contain the participants added when the document is created.

 * **ShowOnBottom**: if `true`, shows the validation stamp at the bottom of every page.
 * **ShowOnRight** (default: `true`): if `true`, shows the validation stamp at the right of every page.